Time-cost-error trade-off relation in thermodynamics: The third law and beyond: Setup

 The cost associated with any process can be mainly divided into two contributions: kinetic and thermodynamic.
 A kinetic contribution is pertinent to how strong the system's activity can be and should be present even when the system is in equilibrium.
 One of the feasible ways to properly capture such contributions is through the maximum escape rate from states, leading us to define the quantity

-More precisely, $\omega_t$ is the maximum escape rate from one undesired state in $\mfr{u}$ space to $\mfr{d}$ space, quantifying the ability of changing from undesired states to desired states at time $t$ [Fig.~\ref{fig:Cost}(a)].
+More precisely, $\omega_t$ is the maximum escape rate from one undesired state in the $\mfr{u}$ space to the $\mfr{d}$ space, quantifying the ability of changing from undesired states to desired states at time $t$ [Fig.~\ref{fig:Cost}(a)].
+The kinetic nature of this quantity is further highlighted by the fact that $\omega_t$ corresponds to the maximal jump frequency from the $\mfr{u}$ space to the $\mfr{d}$ space, maximized over all possible system distributions.
 On the other hand, a thermodynamic contribution reflects how far the system is driven from equilibriums and is related to irreversible dissipation.
 Entropy production, which quantifies the degree of thermodynamic irreversibility, is commonly invoked for the examination of thermodynamic costs in nonequilibrium systems \cite{Landi.2021.RMP}.
 In the framework of stochastic thermodynamics \cite{Seifert.2012.RPP}, the entropy production rate can be expressed as the sum of the product of the probability currents and the thermodynamic forces, given by

-The jump frequency between desired states in the set $\mfr{u}$ and other undesired states belonging to $\mfr{d}$ is relevant for reducing the probability $p_{\mfr{u}}(t)$ and can be calculated as
+The jump frequency between desired states in the set $\mfr{d}$ and other undesired states belonging to $\mfr{u}$ is relevant for reducing the probability $p_{\mfr{u}}(t)$ and can be calculated as